CheerfulUser/TESSreduce/README.md

 There are a lot of other functions burried in TESSreduce, so if you want some guidence on how to do a specific analysis contact me at: ryan.ridden@canterbury.ac.nz

+# Example reductions

+We include a few notebooks for some possible reductions and science cases in the examples folder.

 # Citing TESSreduce